jadroman/BookCatalogAspNetMvc/README.md

 - Add custom configuration provider to encrypt  the connection string
 - Create partial view to share same html between "Create" and "Edit" views.
-  - The point is we reduce unneeded code repetition
+  - The point is to reduce unneeded code repetition
 - Create partial view to share same html between "Details" and "Delete" views.
   - The point is we reduce unneeded code repetition
 - Add "Result Pattern", a layer between service and controller which contains the logic of determining if result is eg. "Ok", "Invalid", "Unauthorized" etc.
   - The point is to remove that logic from controller.
   - https://alexdunn.org/2019/02/25/clean-up-your-client-to-business-logic-relationship-with-a-result-pattern-c/
 - There is only few unit tests for now.
-We could add more unit and integration tests
+More unit and integration tests could be added.
 - Account management module is not finished completely.
   - Forgot password is not working
   - Email confirmation is disabled because I didn't setup smtp yet.